Helvetia, West Virginia: History

-At the beginning of 1871, there were thirty-two people living in the community.
+At the beginning of 1871, there were 32 people living in the community.
 A new arrival in that year, C.E.
 Lutz, became the local land agent and wrote advertisements in English and German for papers across the country extolling the virtues of the settlement.
 Lutz's methods would later face scrutiny from both American and Swiss authorities, and he would be investigated in 1880 by West Virginia State Senator Joseph J. Woods.

 New settlers came from various parts of the United States and Canada, and some immigrated directly from Switzerland.
 In addition to farmers and herdsmen, many craftsmen and professionals were among the settlers: stonemasons; carpenters; painters; wagon, shoe, watch, hat, and cheese makers; musicians; teachers; ministers; and doctors.
 By 1874 the community's population had grown to a heady 308, and by 1875 a band and mutual aid society called the Schweizer-Kranken-Unterstützung-Verein (or, the Swiss Health Support Association) had been organized.

 During the late 1960s, Eleanor Mailloux and Delores Baggerly worked to attract tourists to the town by highlighting the town's Swiss heritage.
-They established the Hütte restaurant, collaborated on a community cookbook titled Oppis Guet’s vo Helvetia, and began the public annual Fasnacht celebration.
-Notably, Helvetia's Fasnacht combines the customs of the traditional Swiss Fasnacht and Sechselaüten.
+They established the Hütte restaurant, collaborated on a community cookbook titled Oppis Guet's vo Helvetia, and began the public annual Fasnacht celebration.
+Notably, Helvetia's Fasnacht combines the customs of the traditional Swiss Fasnacht and Sechseläuten.

 The Helvetia Village Historic District was listed on the National Register of Historic Places in 1978.

-Helvetia is a playable location in the 2018 video game Fallout 76, which is set in the state of West Virginia and is the staging ground of the popular Fasnacht day event in Fallout 76.